Yonge Sheppard Animal Hospital

 A cough that has been present for less than two weeks and shows no signs of worsening may be suitable for monitoring.
 However, if the cough persists or worsens over time, seeking veterinary attention is crucial.

-2. Energy Levels and Appetite:
+2. Energy Levels and Appetite

 If your dog maintains normal energy levels, continues to eat and drink normally, and displays no significant changes in behavior, it may indicate a less urgent situation.
 However, any noticeable decline in energy, appetite, or sudden changes in behavior warrant veterinary evaluation.